Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

-In response to the aforementioned question, we intend to tackle two critical issues of the PADR-based ERM model in this paper: the consistency issue of the PADR-based ERM problem~\eqref{eq:intro:ERM-PADR} and the computational issue for solving this large-scale, nonconvex, and nondifferentiable composite optimization problem.
-We address the first issue by quantifying the excess risk bound of our model, a standard procedure for model selection \citep{bartlett2002model} in machine learning, and the second issue by developing a sampling-based algorithm with convergence guarantees, through which we demonstrate the ability of our proposed PADR-based ERM approach to effectively solve a broad class of SP problems with covariate information.
+To address the aforementioned question, we intend to tackle two critical issues of the PADR-based ERM model for solving the unconstrained decision-making problem~\eqref{eq:intro:contextalSP} in this paper: the consistency guarantees of the PADR-based ERM problem and the computational method for efficiently solving a large-scale, nonconvex, and nondifferentiable composite optimization problem.
+It is more challenging to extend the data-driven decision rule methods for constrained decision-making problems.
+Motivated by the scenario approximation method in \cite{calafiore2005uncertain}, a straightforward approach is to impose the strengthened feasibility requirement over the observed scenarios in learning the data-driven decision rule.
+In Appendix \ref{section:Extension:constrained}, we illustrate that the obtained decision rule at a new scenario is feasible with high probability and is asymptotically consistent with the original SP problem, and we also discuss several special cases where the feasibility of the decision rule can be guaranteed.

-\subsection{Literature Review}
+In the rest of this section, we give a brief literature review and present the distinguished features of the proposed PADR method over other related work.
+We will also summarize the major contributions of the present paper.

-We present a literature review of data-driven methods for SP with covariate information and algorithmic advances in solving nonconvex optimization problems.
+\subsection{Literature review}